tshetendev/RippleCare/README.md

-# Campaign Management Application
+# RippleCare

-Welcome to the Campaign Management Application!
+Welcome to the RippleCare!
 This application allows users to create fundraising campaigns, donate to existing campaigns, and view campaign details.

 ## Features